Undergraduate Student Learning Goals

 (Download PDF version of table.)

-Excellent Acceptable Unacceptable
+Excellent | Acceptable | Unacceptable | |

-Overall conception, thesis -Conception of the project shows an original analysis of materials, beyond what was discussed in class.
+-Conception of the project shows an original analysis of materials, beyond what was discussed in class.

--Key concepts and terms are generally defined clearly and used consistently.
+-Thesis offers an interesting and arguable claim. -Thesis is of the right scope for the assignment. -Key concepts and terms are generally defined clearly and used consistently. |

 -Conception of the project synthesizes coherently the ideas discussed in class and shows an accurate understanding of material.

--Key concepts are used consistently but may not be fully or rigorously defined.
+-Thesis offers a non-trivial and arguable claim. -Thesis is of the right scope for the assignment. -Key concepts are used consistently but may not be fully or rigorously defined. |

 -Conception of project is incoherent or does not show an understanding of class material.

--Thesis is too big or too small to be handled within the scope the assignment.
+-There is no thesis or the thesis offers an obvious or non-provable claim. -Thesis is too big or too small to be handled within the scope the assignment. -Key concepts are generally left undefined and/or are used inconsistently. |

-Interpretive skills -The paper offers accurate observations about texts and/or material evidence that are not obvious and shows an ability to perceive detail and read analytically.
+-The paper offers accurate observations about texts and/or material evidence that are not obvious and shows an ability to perceive detail and read analytically.

--The paper demonstrates the ability to interpret texts and/or material culture and to understand the implications of interpretive methods.
+-The paper demonstrates the ability to interpret texts and/or material culture and to understand the implications of interpretive methods. |

 -The paper offers accurate observations about texts and/or material evidence, but the observations do not go substantially beyond the most obvious level.

--The paper demonstrates a basic understanding of interpretive methods and their implications, but does not push the analysis very far or does not show a full understanding of the implications of interpretive methods.
+-The paper demonstrates a basic understanding of interpretive methods and their implications, but does not push the analysis very far or does not show a full understanding of the implications of interpretive methods. |

 -The paper either offers too few concrete observations about texts and/or material evidence or offers observations that are inaccurate or misleading.

--The paper either offers no interpretation of the text and/or material evidence or offers interpretations that are illogical, unconvincing or that otherwise show a lack of understanding of interpretive methods and their implications.
+-The paper either offers no interpretation of the text and/or material evidence or offers interpretations that are illogical, unconvincing or that otherwise show a lack of understanding of interpretive methods and their implications. |

-Mastery of relevant information and concepts -Information throughout, or with very rare exceptions, is factually correct.
+-Information throughout, or with very rare exceptions, is factually correct.

--Treatment demonstrates throughout, or with very occasional and minor lapses, a critical awareness of continuities and differences between and within cultures and of ideologies of gender, group identity, social status, and political organization (assuming that the assignment offers the opportunity for demonstrating such awareness).
+-Treatment demonstrates throughout, or with very occasional and minor lapses, a grasp of which key events, institutions, personalities, places, and concepts of ancient Greek and/or Roman culture are relevant to the topic, and of how they are relevant. -Treatment demonstrates throughout, or with very occasional and minor lapses, a critical awareness of continuities and differences between and within cultures and of ideologies of gender, group identity, social status, and political organization (assuming that the assignment offers the opportunity for demonstrating such awareness). |

 -Information is mostly correct, though there may be several small errors.

-- Although it lacks full assurance, treatment demonstrates to a reasonable degree a critical awareness of continuities and differences between and within cultures and of ideologies of gender, group identity, social status, and political organization (assuming that the assignment offers the opportunity for demonstrating such awareness).
+-Although the treatment does not demonstrate a fully secure grasp of which key events, institutions, personalities, places, and concepts of ancient Greek and/or Roman culture are relevant to the topic, and of how they are relevant, its grasp is mostly along the right lines. - Although it lacks full assurance, treatment demonstrates to a reasonable degree a critical awareness of continuities and differences between and within cultures and of ideologies of gender, group identity, social status, and political organization (assuming that the assignment offers the opportunity for demonstrating such awareness). |

 -Information is often incorrect or incomplete in fundamental points.

--Treatment demonstrates little or no critical awareness of continuities and differences between and within cultures and of ideologies of gender, group identity, social status, and political organization (assuming that the assignment offers the opportunity for demonstrating such awareness).
+-Treatment demonstrates little or no grasp of which key events, institutions, personalities, places, and concepts of ancient Greek and/or Roman culture are relevant to the topic, and of how they are relevant. -Treatment demonstrates little or no critical awareness of continuities and differences between and within cultures and of ideologies of gender, group identity, social status, and political organization (assuming that the assignment offers the opportunity for demonstrating such awareness). |

-Argumentation, Organization, Use of evidence -Argumentation overall
+Argumentation, Organization, Use of evidence |

 -Argumentation